yhojann-cl/wss/readme.en.md

                      By default all available methods are used.
       -f, --filters  List of filters.
                      Available filters:
+                       0: Search open ports for each IP address using low level", sockets (SYN-ACK), very fast but need privileges).",
-                       0: Search open ports for each IP address.
-The search is basic, it does not replace conventional software such as nmap.
-Use by default 500 threads.
+                       1: Search open ports for each IP address.
+The search is", basic, it does not replace conventional software such", as nmap.
+Use by default 500 threads.",
-                       1: Search HTTP services in the ports found by filter 0, otherwise it will use a list of known http ports.
-Use by default 20 threads.
+                       2: Search HTTP services in the ports found by filter 0,", otherwise it will use a list of known http ports.
+Use", by default 20 threads.
+It does not need privileges but", it is a very slow method.",
                      Examples:
                        -f 0
-                       -f 01
+                       -f 02
                      By default, no filter is used.

     Examples:
-      wss.py --host com -m 6a -f 01
+      wss.py --host com -m 6a -f 02
-      wss.py --host starbucks.com -f 01
+      wss.py --host starbucks.com -f 02
-      wss.py --host dev.starbucks.com -f 01
+      wss.py --host dev.starbucks.com -f 02

 An example of the final result of a search: